4v0n/GanyuBot/README.md

 # ganyu
-A very mediocre discord bot
+A very mediocre discord bot with poorly structured and poorly written code

 It literally does jack shit for now